interledger/rfcs/0004-ledger-plugin-interface/0004-ledger-plugin-interface.md

 If the `ilp` data is too large, the ledger plugin MUST reject with a `MaximumIlpDataSizeExceededError`.

-#### Message#custom
+#### Message#custom (OPTIONAL)
 <code>**custom**:Object</code>

-An arbitrary plain JavaScript object containing additional custom data to be sent.
+An optional, arbitrary plain JavaScript object containing additional custom data to be sent.
 The object MUST be serializable to JSON.
 Ledger plugins SHOULD treat this data as opaque.

 If the `custom` data is too large, the ledger plugin MUST reject with a `MaximumCustomDataSizeExceededError`.